You want smart political talk without the meltdowns?

 I mean, my gosh, hurricane season is coming up.

-Uh it's that serious.
+It's that serious.

 I agree with you.

-David uh Bonson, welcome back to you, sir.
+David Bonson, welcome back to you, sir.

-I uh I expect politicians to lie, cheat, steal, and spin.
+I expect politicians to lie, cheat, steal, and spin.

-And you know, the NBR very high expectations, I'll tell you.
+And, you know, the NBR very high expectations, I'll tell you.

-Yeah, well, it's uh experience is a great feature.
+Yeah, well, experience is a great teacher.

-These these economists are funny.
+These economists are funny.

-They say that economics is math and science and that the central planners can get everything right, but then when it comes to defining recession, all of a sudden they uh re resort to some gray area type definition.
+But then when it comes to defining recession, all of a sudden they resort to some gray area type definition.

 You know, Sean, politically it's irrelevant.

-That's just not gonna matter.
+That's just not going to matter.

-And we're we need multiple years of I want to be clear.
+I want to be clear.

-Larry's wrong about that, because Larry is wrong that what you need in inflation area periods is to go attack growth.
+Larry's wrong about that because Larry is wrong that what you need in inflation area periods is to go attack growth.

 I agree.

-Reagan did it simultaneously, and I was going to make that point.
+And I was going to make that point.

 He created 20 million new jobs, the longest period of peacetime economic growth in history.

-So you're you're right on all points.
+So you're right on all points.

 They're not going to change their energy policy.

-Uh we're going to keep it artificially reduced.
+We're going to keep it artificially reduced.

 Here's my prediction.